jrittenh/bash_magic/README.md

 # Self-refreshing bash shell

-This repo contains a `.bashrc` file that self-refreshes, based on changes to files stored in `~/.bash.d/`.
-At launch, every file in the directory is sourced.
-Each time a command is entered, the prompt checks for new or updated files and, if any are found, it sources them.
+This repo contains a set of scripts to constantly refresh the shell environment.
+At launch, every file in the install directory is sourced.
+Every return on the command prompt after, the prompt checks for files with newer modification times from its environment and sources any that have changed.
 This works across multiple sessions.

 ## Installation

-First, clone this repository to `~/.bash.d/`.

-Second, run one of the following options:

-1. To install safely, run the following commands:

-    export BACKUP_DIR="~/.bash_backup_`date +%Y%m%d`"
-    mkdir $BACKUP_DIR
-    mv ~/.bash_profile $BACKUP_DIR/bash_profile && ln -s ~/.bash.d/profile ~/.bash_profile && mv ~/.bashrc $BACKUP_DIR/bashrc && ln -s ~/.bash.d/rc ~/.bashrc && mv ~/.bash_prompt; ln -s ~/.bash.d/prompt ~/.bash_prompt

-2. To install destructively, run the following command: rm ~/.bash_profile && ln -s ~/.bash.d/profile ~/.bash_profile && rm ~/.bashrc && ln -s ~/.bash.d/rc ~/.bashrc && rm ~/.bash_prompt; ln -s ~/.bash.d/prompt ~/.bash_prompt
+Clone the repository to where you would like the script installed; typically `~/.bash.d`

+Run `./install.sh` from the repository directory.